jack-cap/auto-manager/README.md

 ## Legal Disclaimer

-This project is an unofficial automation tool and is not affiliated with, endorsed by, or connected to Manager.io (NGS Software Pty Ltd).
+This project is an unofficial automation tool and is not affiliated with, endorsed by, or connected to Manager.io.

 "Manager.io" is a trademark of its respective owner.
 This software uses the Manager.io API to interact with your self-hosted instance.
 Users are responsible for ensuring their use complies with Manager.io's terms of service.